MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

 Visual Studio Marketplace supports granting additional users permissions to access and manage a publisher account.

-1. Ask the member that you want to add to sign in to their account on Marketplace and get the User Id.
-The User Id will be visible by hovering over email, as shown in the following image:
+1. Ask the member that you want to add to sign in to their account on Marketplace and get the User ID.
+The User ID will be visible by hovering over email, as shown in the following image:

    ![Screenshot that shows the user ID next to a user's name and email address in Marketplace.](media/marketplace-user-id.png)